 As a member of the Bill George Youth Football League, our Naperville Saints football players have a unique opportunity to flourish as offense and defensive lineman.
 Read more below!

 Lineman do battle in the trenches on every single play.
 Some players may not have contact with their opponent in each play, but lineman do as they compete man-to-man, moving another player off the ball.
 They must be strong, fast off the ball and have an intelligent mind for the game as they execute plays.
-Lineman don’t just face off and drive their man off the ball like traps, pulls and downfield techniques.
+Naperville Saints lineman learn many technical skills including blocking, pass rushing, down-blocks, pulls and downfield blocks.

 The gaps a running back burst through happen because an offensive lineman created it.
 The quarterback has time to throw downfield because of the lineman.
 Quarterbacks get sacked because of lineman.
 We could go on and on.